bluesky-social/indigo/cmd/tap/README.md

   -d '{"dids": ["did:plc:ewvi7nxzyoun6zhxrhs64oiz"]}' # @atproto.com repo
 ```

-Each repo will be backfilled from its PDS, then live events will stream as they arrive from the relay.
+Each repo will be backfilled from its PDS, then live events will stream as they arrive from the relay or Jetstream.

 ## Local Development